ianserlin/Flex-4-In-4/site/README.markdown

 TODO
 ----
-* google analytics
 * re-write intro on first page
 * add a bit about reversing and looping effects to the effect write-up
-* finish the bit about MXML, don't forget to update line numbers
+* start ninja with the flex component lifecycle
 * disqus comments
 * release MXML syntax highlighter